jenniferoliveri/cityOfRome/blog-draft/jennifer/pantheon.md

 Modern Sources
 --------------

 DeLaine, J. 2015.
-"The Pantheon Builders: Estimating Manpower for Construction" in T. A. Marder & M. Wilson Jones (eds) *The Pantheon From Antiquity to the Present*, Harvard University Press.
+'The Pantheon Builders: Estimating Manpower for Construction' in T. A. Marder & M. Wilson Jones (eds) *The Pantheon From Antiquity to the Present*, Harvard University Press.

 Marder, T. & Wilson Jones, M. 2015.
-"Introduction" in T. A. Marder & M.
+'Introduction' in T. A. Marder & M.
 Wilson Jones (eds) *The Pantheon From Antiquity to the Present*, Harvard University Press.

 Martines, G. 2015.
-"The Conception and Construction of Drum and Dome" in
+'The Conception and Construction of Drum and Dome' in
 T. A. Marder & M. Wilson Jones (eds) *The Pantheon From Antiquity to the Present*, Harvard University Press.

 McEwen, I. 1993.
-"Hadrian's Rhetoric I: the Pantheon' *Anthropology and Aesthetics* 24: 54-66.
+'Hadrian's Rhetoric I: the Pantheon' *Anthropology and Aesthetics* 24: 54-66.

 Moore, F. G. 1899.
-"The Gilt-Bronze Tiles of the Pantheon" *American Journal of Archaeology* 3: 40-43.
+'The Gilt-Bronze Tiles of the Pantheon' *American Journal of Archaeology* 3: 40-43.

-Ressler, S. 2015 "The Most Celebrated Edifice-The Pantheon" Kanopy.
+Ressler, S. 2015 'The Most Celebrated Edifice-The Pantheon' Kanopy.

 Thunø, E. 2015.
-"The Pantheon in the Middle Ages" in T. A. Marder & M.
+'The Pantheon in the Middle Ages' in T. A. Marder & M.
 Wilson Jones (eds) *The Pantheon From Antiquity to the Present*, Harvard University Press.